Marc1776/reading-notes-codefellows/Code301React.md

 # React Code 301 Reading Notes

-Componenets are a fundamental part of React, so this specific concept is important to understand because React is built upon it and if I want to be proficient with the tool, I need to understand it's foundation.
+Components are a fundamental part of React, so this specific concept is important to understand because React is built upon it and if I want to be proficient with the tool, I need to understand it's foundation.

 ## Component-Based Architecture